rjstevick/NBayTNCoystersAnalysis/README.md

 - 16S rRNA taxonomy results
 - LefSe analysis results for the 16S rRNA taxa at the order level
 - Metatranscriptomic annotation taxonomy results with RefSeq
-- Metatranscriptomic annotation taxonomy results with Kraken (_RefSeq is used in the publication since we obtained higher annotation rates_)